ingadhoc/docker/README.md

 For each odoo mayor release we use on that release tag a controled odoo version (like nightly 20150728).
 Then, we add a .x for latest releases, so, for eg. we have this tags:
 ## 8.0: controled odoo version of odoo 8.0
 ## 8.0.x: last odoo version of odoo 8.0
-## 7.0: controled odoo version of odoo 7.0

 # About this Repo